Dreikirchen: Amalgamations

-Community council
+municipality council

 The council is made up of 16 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Coat of arms

-The community's arms symbolize both former communities’ quintessential traditional features as well as Oberhausen's and Pütschbach's fusion into the new community of Dreikirchen in April 1969.
+The municipality's arms symbolize both former communities’ quintessential traditional features as well as Oberhausen's and Pütschbach's fusion into the new municipality of Dreikirchen in April 1969.

-The silver pale and chevron combination represents the Häuserbach in Oberhausen's municipal area and the former watercourse in Pütschbach's municipal area, which symbolically flow together forming a new unity for the united community.
+The silver pale and chevron combination represents the Häuserbach in Oberhausen's municipal area and the former watercourse in Pütschbach's municipal area, which symbolically flow together forming a new unity for the united municipality.

 Until 1564, Dreikirchen belonged to the Nassau Counts’ domain, after which it passed to the Electorate of Trier.
 In the 19th century, it belonged to the Duchy of Nassau and thereafter to the Prussian province of Hesse-Nassau.
-Each of these is documented by an heraldic tincture, namely blue for the community's main membership in Nassau, and red for the Electorate of Trier.
-Here is also found the community's name in the three stylized silver steeples.
+Each of these is documented by an heraldic tincture, namely blue for the municipality's main membership in Nassau, and red for the Electorate of Trier.
+Here is also found the municipality's name in the three stylized silver steeples.
 The middle and predominant tower refers to the fortress church from the 12th century, the one on the left stands for the chapel in Oberhausen, and the one on the right once again symbolizes unity in depicting the parish church, which was meant to serve both former communities.

 The dexter (ie on the armsbearer's right and therefore the viewer's left) field shows an oak sprig with two acorns representing the centuries-old oak forest in Pütschbach and nature in general, while the sinister (ie on the armsbearer's left and therefore the viewer's right) field shows some basalt columns referring to the basalt deposits in Oberhausen and the basalt mining there that goes back generations.